hengchu/fuzzi-impl/ArtifactGuide.md

 ```

 Notice that we did not specify a starting value for `z` since we do not care
 what it is.
-In these cases, we can omit variables with "don't care" values from
+We can omit variables with "don't care" values from the json data
-the json data file.
+file.

 To transpile, we run